bda-research/node-webcrawler/README.md

  * add `localAddress`, `time`, `tunnel`, `proxyHeaderWhiteList`, `proxyHeaderExclusiveList` properties to pass to `request`

 0.5.2 version changelog:
- * terminate all the resources in your pool before their timeouts have been reached
+ * you can manually terminate all the resources in your pool before their timeouts have been reached
  * add a read-only property `queueSize` to crawler

+0.6.0 version changelog:
+ * add `bottleneck` to implement rate limit, one can set limit for each connection at same time.

+0.6.3 version changelog:
+ * you could also get `result.options` from callback even when some errors ouccurred
+ * add test for `bottleneck`

 Features:
  * server-side DOM & automatic jQuery insertion with Cheerio (default) or JSDOM